Irma Wyman: Computing Future Thought Leadership

-Wyman endowed the Irma M. Wyman Scholarship at the University of Michigan's Center for the Education of Women to support women in engineering, computer science and related fields.
-Irma's persistent advocacy for women in computer science reflects those of her early career mentor:
+Wyman endowed the Irma M. Wyman Scholarship at the University of Michigan's Center for the Education of Women to support women in engineering, computer science and related fields, and she endowed two Irma M. Wyman internships at the Hill Museum & Manuscript Library for women who are juniors and seniors at College of Saint Benedict and Saint John's University.
+Irma's persistent advocacy for women in computer science and leadership reflects those of her early career mentor, Grace Hopper: